The other story that is also true

 And telling that story, too, not only makes me feel better about myself and my life, it completes me in a way that, if I only complain, I don’t get to see or to have.

 Telling the whole story lets him – and me – off the hook of perfection.
 It teaches me that mistakes aren’t the end of the world – his mistakes or mine – and they are certainly not grounds for abandonment.

 By telling the story that my father was not there for me, I am abandoning the little girl who loves her dad – who remembers that he was there.

-By remembering – and including the other story that is also true – that he took her for ice cream at Krieger’s and held her high on his shoulders at the Memorial Day parade, the relationship that my inner little girl has with her daddy is honored.
+By remembering – and including the other story that is also true – that he took her for ice cream at Krieger’s and held her on his shoulders so she could see the Memorial Day parade; that he listened when she told a story; that he smiled whenever she walked into the room as if the sun was coming out – if I include these things, too, then the relationship that my inner little girl has with her daddy is honored.

 She can remember – and love – the dad who held her hand at parks and ponds and waterfalls, the father who drove her to the airport and when she returned, drove her home.

 She can remember that he was devoted to her and she to him.
 If I don’t tell this story – I am abandoning him – and her.

 Yesterday, when I walked in, my dad turned his head and focused his rheumy, 87 year old eyes on me and said.
 “There you are!”
 A moment later, he said, “I turn my head and you’re not there.
 And then, I turn my head and you are!”
 He told me that he does this all day long.
 He turns his head hoping to see me.
 Sometimes, like today, I’m there.